Daily-Utils/ideas/README.md

 * LLM testing for dockerized LLMs
 * User can try out multiple queues for better efficiency
 * Metrics can be added on LLMs

+## A Static Wesbite to material views

+* A website in nextjs or freshjs just to display materials and its properties